koladilip/sigl-studio/docs/system/templates.md

 - Circular template dependencies are detected and prevented
 - Memory usage is optimized through template instance pooling

-This template system, combined with the aliasing system, provides a powerful foundation for creating complex, reusable SITL content that scales from simple character definitions to complete interactive worlds.
+This template system, combined with the aliasing system, provides a powerful foundation for creating complex, reusable SIGL content that scales from simple character definitions to complete interactive worlds.